FStarLang/FStar/doc/book/part3/part3.rst

-Unlike module systems in other ML-like languages (which provide more advanced features like signatures, functors, and first-class modules), F*'s modue system is relatively simple.
+Unlike module systems in other ML-like languages (which provide more advanced features like signatures, functors, and first-class modules), F*'s module system is relatively simple.

+* A module can have at most one interface.

-* A module can have at most one interface, where a module lacking an interface reveals all its details to clients.
+* An interface can have at most one implementation.

+* A module lacking an interface reveals all its details to clients.

-* An interface can have at most one implementation, where an interface lacking an implementation can be seen as an assumption or an axiom.
+* An interface lacking an implementation can be seen as an assumption or an axiom.

 **Typeclasses**: Typeclasses cater to more complex abstraction patterns, e.g., where an interface may have several